Last updated: 2020-02-26 19:29:50PDF

 - Pull mode: The SCF platform pulls an event through the pull module from a trigger and triggers function execution.

 The event is represented by a specific data structure in JSON format and passed to the function as the event input parameters of the function.

 The JSON data content of the trigger event will be converted to corresponding data structures or objects in different language environments, and you do not need to perform the conversion from JSON structures to data structures in the code on your own.

 For example, in Python environment, the JSON data content will be converted to a complex dict object, that is, the event input parameters of the function is a complex Python dict object.
 In Go or Java, the input parameters have to be an object that can match the event data structure.
-Information of more specific implementations can be found in Development Language Descriptions.
+For a more specific implementation, you can see Programming language explained .